nickbrandt/GitLab/doc/user/incident_management/index.md

 #### GitLab hosted metrics

 You can embed metrics that are served by GitLab by following [these instructions](../project/integrations/prometheus.md#embedding-metric-charts-within-gitlab-flavored-markdown).
-Including links to embedded metrics in issues templates
+Note: This means that GitLab metrics can be [embedded in issue templates](#metrics-in-issue-tempaltes).

 #### Grafana metrics